dart-lang/site-www/src/codelabs/async-await/index.md

 [Future]({{site.dart_api}}/Future-class.html)
 produces a result of type `<T>`.
-For example, [Future]({{site.dart_api}}/Future-class.html)`<String>` is the type signature for a future object that produces a string result.
+For example, [Future]({{site.dart_api}}/Future-class.html)`<String>` is the type signature for a future that produces a string result.
 If a future produces a result that isn't a usable value, then the future's type is `Future<void>`.
 * A future can be in one of two states: uncompleted, or completed.